opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 The `bool` query lets you combine multiple search queries with boolean logic.
 You can use boolean logic to include, exclude, or optionally include search queries.

-The `bool` query can be your go-to query because it allows you to construct an advanced query by chaining together a number of simple ones.
+The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together a number of simple ones.

-You can use the following clauses (subqueries) within the `bool` query:
+Use the following clauses (subqueries) within the `bool` query:

 Clause | Behavior
 :--- | :---
 `must` | The results must match the queries in this clause.
 If you have multiple queries, every single one must match.
 Acts as an `and` operator.
 `must_not` | This is the anti-must clause.
 All matches are excluded from the results.
 Acts as a `not` operator.
-`should` | The results should match the queries but don't have to match.
+`should` | The results should match the queries, but don't have to match.
 Each matching `should` clause increases the relevancy score.
 You can optionally require one or more queries to match with the `minimum_number_should_match` parameter (default is 1).
 Acts as an `or` operator.
 `filter` | Filters reduce your dataset before applying the queries.
-They behave like queries but they do not affect the relevancy score that the results are sorted by.
+They behave like queries, but do not affect the relevancy score that the results are sorted by.

-The structure of a bool query is as follows:
+The structure of a `bool` query is as follows:

 ```json
 GET _search